mendix/docs/content/en/docs/appstore/modules/database-connector.md

 * [SQLite](https://www.sqlite.org/src/tree?ci=trunk)

 {{% alert color="info" %}}
-If you intend to connect to SQL Server using integrated security, be aware that the JDBC driver in the **userlib** folder needs to match the version supplied with the Mendix Platform (via the **runtime/bundles/** folder inside the Mendix installation directory).
+If you intend to connect to SQL Server using integrated security, be aware that the JDBC driver in the **userlib** folder needs to match the version supplied with Studio Pro (via the **runtime/bundles/** folder inside the Mendix installation directory).
 {{% /alert %}}

 ### 5.1 Errors

-Errors can often be resolved by adding missing *JAR* dependencies to the **userlib** folder in the module.
+Errors can often be resolved by adding missing **JAR** dependencies to the **userlib** folder in the module.
 For more information, see the [Prerequisites](#prerequisites) section.

 ## 6 Developing This Marketplace Component